Passion and patience at the outset can seem to be unlikely partners.

 Passion being the intense driving force behind our

-Arriving at a happy balance enlisting these two characteristics must be what gardeners everywhere uniquely possess.
+Arriving at a happy balance enlisting these two characteristics has to be what gardeners everywhere uniquely possess.

 Practicality is putting both passion and patience into action and working diligently to achieve the results we long for.
 Whether in a small garden or a larger garden it makes no difference.

 No garden is created in an instant.
-Not a real, live garden designed and planted from the sweat of our brow with nurturing hands by a novice home-gardener.
+Not a real, living garden designed and planted from the sweat of our brow with nurturing hands by a novice home-gardener.

-Building a garden step by step requires large doses of unwavering passion and devotion reflected in time, attention, dedication, and inspiration.
+Building a garden step by step requires large doses of unwavering passion and devotion and along the way will reflect much time, attention, dedication, and inspiration given to it.

 Somewhere in a gardener's enthusiasm for achieving success in the projects we undertake is also a willingness to admit we fail at times.
 Patience is enlisted to learn, to grow personally, to share, to encourage, and to try again with hope we will master some of our mistakes along the way.